synapse-wireless/kicad-libs/readme.txt

+----- Local Libraries for Kicad -----

-Kicad setup to use these libraries:
+** Kicad setup to use these libraries:

-1. In eeschema, add "symbols" files to Kicad's "Preferences->Component Libraries".
+1. In eeschema, add "symbols" files to Kicad's "Preferences->Component Libraries":

+   NOTE: these settings are stored in the project (.pro) file, so this step is required for each new project.

-* Add the symbols directory path to the search path list. (use absolute, not relative path)
+a) Add the local symbols directory path to the search path list. (use absolute, not relative path)
-* Add the library files in the symbols\* directory.
+b) Add all the library files in the symbols\* directory.

-2. Copy master kicad footprint libraries from Github to local directory.
+2. Copy master kicad footprint libraries from Github to a local directory:

    Note: This step brings all libraries local.
-Brings up the "PCB Library Tables" dialog,
+We'll use the "PCB Library Tables" dialog,
-         which configures a text file called fp-lib-table. (path at top of dialog)
+         which configures a global Kicad config file called fp-lib-table. (see path at top of dialog)

    Note: This file (fp-lib-table) is cached by kicad, so after editing you'll need to completely exit all
-         kicad programs and re-launch to see the changes consistently.
+         kicad programs and re-launch to see the changes consistently across tools.

-* Open the "PCB Footprint Editor" and select "Preferences->Footprint Libraries Manager".
+a) Open the "PCB Footprint Editor" and select "Preferences->Footprint Libraries Manager".
-* Remove all the default 'github' plugin libraries. (fetched on demand)
+b) Remove all the default ('github' plugin) libraries.
-* Choose "Append with Wizard" and select 'Github repository' option, saving a local copy to our "kicad_libs/footprints/kicad" directory.
+c) Choose "Append with Wizard" and select 'Github repository' option, saving a local copy to our "kicad_libs/footprints/kicad" directory.
-* Select all libraries from github, and add to global library configuration.
+d) Select all libraries from github, and add to global library configuration.
 This will download all libraries to our local directory.

-3. Add user footprint libraries (still in Footprint Libraries Manager)
+3. Add user footprint libraries (still in Footprint Libraries Manager):

-* Choose "Append with Wizard", and select local library directories in "kicad_libs/footprints/***.pretty"
+a) Choose "Append with Wizard", and select local library directories in "kicad_libs/footprints/***.pretty"
+b) Using this dialog, add "Synapse" and "Added" libraries to global configuration

 4. Add link to local 3D packages

-* Each footprint file can include a path to its 3D model.
-This can be specified relative to KISYS3DMOD environment variable, but the relative path must be below that directory path. (can't use ../local/)
+   NOTE: Each footprint file can include a path to its 3D model.
+This can be specified relative to
+         the KISYS3DMOD environment variable, which we'll leave at default to use the pre-installed 3D packages referenced by the master footprint library.
+Since the relative path seems to only support directories _below_ KISYS3DMOD, we will place our local packages under this path.

-* Make a symlink called "local" under the default KISYS3DMOD directory, pointing to our local 3D library.
+a) Make a symlink called "local" under the default KISYS3DMOD directory, pointing to our local 3D library.
    Ex: C:\Program Files\KiCad\share\kicad\modules\packages3d>mklink /D local C:\HardwareDev\kicad_libs\packages3d